Increasing extractable work in small qubit landscapes: Introduction

-For a Gibbs-preserving process that takes $\rho_{\rm th,0}$ to $\rho_{\rm th,1}$, and the subsystem from $\rho_0$ to $\rho_1$, an increase in extractable work requires where the reference temperature may evolve from $T_0$ to $T_1$.
-To understand the bounds on increasing the extractable work~\cite{kolchinsky2017maximizing}, it is helpful to keep in mind that the difference of free energies is proportional to a quantity that cannot decrease with time, the relative entropy between the two states:
+where the reference temperature may evolve from $T_0$ to $T_1$.
+To understand the bounds on increasing the extractable work~\cite{kolchinsky2017maximizing}, it is helpful to keep in mind that the difference of free energies is proportional to a quantity that cannot decrease with time under positive evolution \cite{Muller-Hermes:2015}, the relative entropy, $D(\rho_1||\rho_0)$, between the two states:

-Kolchinsky et al \cite{kolchinsky2017maximizing} recently discussed criteria on generic classical and quantum stochastic processes that lead to an increase in extractable work.
+Kolchinsky et. al. \cite{kolchinsky2017maximizing} recently discussed criteria on generic classical and quantum stochastic processes that lead to an increase in extractable work.
 Here, we will find the minimum requirements on a small, self-contained quantum system that includes a representative of the bath at temperature $T$ such that $\Delta W^{\rm ex}>0$ can occur at least sometimes during the evolution of a subsystem.
-The conservation law we have imposed, and the finite system size, both lead to restrictions compared to the conclusions in \cite{kolchinsky2017maximizing}.

-In the next three Sections, we consider systems of two, three, and four qubits (See Figure~ \ref{fig::QubitMachines}).
-With the restriction that the subsystem of interest, the temperature and the evolution are all explicit within the closed qubit system, we will identify and characterize the space of accessible states and show that four qubits are required for $\Delta W^{\rm ex}>0$.
-Then, in Section \ref{sec:landscapes} we will use the minimal building block of four qubits to study the evolution of larger landscapes.
-There, we will relax the requirement that temperature be specified within the subsystem and instead use the average temperature of the landscape as the reference.
+The conservation law we have imposed, and the finite system size of the small machines, both lead to restrictions in our in Section \ref{sec:Qmachines} results compared to the conclusions in \cite{kolchinsky2017maximizing}.
+On the other hand, the co-evolving systems on the landscape result in single-qubit dynamics that is more complex than the single-step, completely positive evolution of the quantum machines.
+While the evolution of the overall landscape is closed, few-qubit subsystems within the landscape most generally undergo non-unitary, non-Markovian evolution (relevant for work extraction via erasure \cite{Bylicka2016}).
+In particular, we will be able to demonstrate the role of development of correlations between environment qubits in obtaining increases in extractable work.
+Our results extend recent work exploring the effect of environment-environment correlations on non-Markovianinty and memory effects in qubit systems \cite{PhysRevA.89.052120, PhysRevA.87.040103,PhysRevA.94.012106}.